wpmetabox/docsv2/docs/tutorials/create-a-testimonial-block-with-mb-blocks.md

 All of them have tradeoff between simplicity and flexibility.
 In this tutorial, we'll go through the third way, which is the most flexible way to create a block and it's recommended by WordPress for its [benefits](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/#benefits-of-using-the-metadata-file).

-In this tutorial, we will create a simple testimonial block with two fields: `name` and `image`, for the testimonial content, we'll use the inner blocks feature, this way we can use any block for the content.
+In this tutorial, we will create a simple testimonial block with two fields: `name` and `image`, for the testimonial content, we'll use the inner blocks feature, this way we can have more freedom for content.
 Here's how the block looks like:

 ![Image](https://i.imgur.com/fVTmMWi.png)